ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * Of the parameters present in the Join Response message, only the parameters 'gkty', 'key', 'num', 'exp', 'exi', and 'ace_groupcomm_profile' are present in the Signature Verification Data Response.

   The 'key' parameter includes only the following data.

-   - The parameters 'hkdf', 'contextId', 'cred_fmt', 'gp_enc_alg', 'sign_alg', 'sign_params'.
+  - The parameters 'hkdf', 'contextId', 'cred_fmt', 'gp_enc_alg', 'sign_alg', and 'sign_params'.
 These parameters MUST be present.

   - The parameters 'alg' and 'ecdh_alg'.
 These parameters MUST NOT be present if the group is a signature-only group.
 Otherwise, they MUST be present.

-* The parameter 'sign_enc_key' is also included, with CBOR label defined in {{ssec-iana-ace-groupcomm-parameters-registry}}.
+* The 'sign_enc_key' parameter is also included, with CBOR label registered in {{ssec-iana-ace-groupcomm-parameters-registry}}.
 This parameter specifies the Signature Encryption Key of the OSCORE Group, encoded as a CBOR byte string.
 The Group Manager derives the Signature Encryption Key from the group keying material, as per {{Section 2.1.9 of I-D.ietf-core-oscore-groupcomm}}.
 This parameter MUST be present.

 In order to verify signatures in the group (see {{Section 7.5 of I-D.ietf-core-oscore-groupcomm}}), the signature verifier relies on: the data retrieved from the 2.05 (Content) Signature Verification Data Response; the public keys of the group members signing the messages to verify, retrieved from those members' authentication credentials that can be obtained as defined in {{sec-pub-keys}}; and the public key of the Group Manager, retrieved from the Group Manager's authentication credential that can be obtained as defined in {{sec-gm-pub-key-signature-verifier}}.